Israel takes gender fight to buses, billboards

 Critics have pointed to the burden they put on the Israeli economy, but moves to cut the payments would spell political trouble for any of the country's major parties.

-Addressing the religious-secular divide, the Supreme Court ruled this year that women traveling on public buses cannot be ordered to sit in the back.
+Addressing the religious-secular divide, the Supreme Court ruled this year that women travelling on public buses cannot be ordered to sit in the back.

 Signs in Jerusalem buses now say people have a right to sit wherever they wish and that harassing passengers could be a criminal offence.